Senior Director, Visistor Experience

 OPPORTUNITY

 The Cultural Services Department is currently recruiting for a Cultural Business and Events Manager.
-Known as the City of Botanical Arts, St. Albert has a strong grassroots cultural community with a history of celebrating arts and culture.
-The City has a strong cultural department focused on nurturing and developing the arts and cultural sector through direct delivery of programs and services, partnerships and collaborations throughout the community.
-We are looking for a creative, innovative individual with strong leadership and supervisory experience, marketing communications and fund development experience, combined with a background in project and event management, to join our team.
+St. Albert has a strong grassroots cultural community with a history of celebrating arts and culture.
+The City has a well established cultural department focused on nurturing and developing the arts and cultural sector through direct delivery of programs and services, partnerships and collaborations throughout the community.
+We are looking for a creative, innovative, strategic individual with strong leadership and supervisory experience, marketing, communications and fund development.
+Experience in large event management, and capital project management, are important aspects of this position.

-Reporting to the Cultural Services Director, the Business and Events Manager is responsible for several key areas that impact the entire Cultural Services Department including; leading the teams responsible for fund development, and marketing/communications, Producer/ Coordinator of the Northern Alberta International Children’s Festival of the Arts, coordinating departmental reporting and monitoring of department operating and capital budgets, project management of Cultural Capital Projects, contributing to long term strategic planning and support and implementation of corporate initiatives.
+Reporting to the Cultural Services Director, the Business and Events Manager is responsible for several key areas that impact the entire Cultural Services Department including; coordinating departmental reporting, contributing to long term strategic planning and support and implementation of corporate initiatives, monitoring of departmental operating and capital budgets, leading the fund development, and marketing teams, and capital project management of key cultural projects.
+This position is also responsible for producing the Northern Alberta International Children’s Festival of the Arts.

 The ideal candidate will have extensive experience in the following areas: